 - Snacks/Water: We will take some short breaks during class.
 Bring plenty of snacks, as the course will be somewhat demanding.
 Also bring a water bottle in order to stay well hydrated.
 There is a water fountain nearby.

-- Textbook: Purchase the Learn Sailing Right Beginning Sailing Textbook from US Sailing.
+- Textbook: Purchase the Learn Sailing Right Beginning Sailing Textbook (print or digital edition) from US Sailing.
 It will be a quick read before the class, provide you with a basic understanding of sailing, and make the course more enjoyable.
 Participants will receive a Little Red Book from US Sailing.
 This allows you to apply for a Small Boat Sailor Certification through US Sailing.
 This certification may be recognized at other US Sailing centers around the country.

 The Basic Keelboat Sailing course is a is a terrific introduction to the world of keelboats.
 You will learn to rig and sail a 24-foot vessel.
 Once you have some experience sailing dinghies, this is a fun way to build on your skills and advance to new adventures.
 The minimum age for Renton Sailing Center’s course is 16 years.